lncRNAAddict/ChromNetworkMotif/README.md

 ## Installation

-You can simply download the following scripts from `ChromNetMotif` GitHub page and put them in a single folder.
+You can simply download the following scripts from `src` folder in `ChromNetMotif` GitHub page and put them in a single folder.

 - `utilities_parallel.py`
 - `motif_viz.py`